What Will Happen In Emotionally Focused Family Therapy?

 Emotionally Focused Therapy is not only effective for individuals and couples, but also for families in distress.
 Family conflict, like couple conflict, is made up of cycles of negative interactions which are triggered by emotions damaged when our need to feel close and connected to our family gets threatened or rejected.
 Therefore, the problem is not problems communicating, parenting mistakes, or bad blood between parents and children, although those things may also be present.
 The problem is rooted in attachment needs for safety and security in the family relationship.
 Emotionally Focused Therapy is designed to restore the family bond by addressing the attachment needs at its core.
 You might wonder what happens in emotionally focused family therapy?

-What Won’t Happen In Emotionally Focused Family Therapy
+What Will Not Happen In Emotionally Focused Family Therapy

 Before we talk about what will happen in Emotionally Focused Family Therapy, let’s talk about what will not happen.
 You might have some fears based on false expectations or bad past experiences.
 Emotionally Focused Therapy is not like other therapy models, so let’s put some fears to rest.